Macedonia in the Eurovision Song Contest 2004: Skopje Fest 2004

 A submission period was opened for interested composers to submit their songs until 15 October 2003.
-MRT received 60 submissions at the closing of the deadline and eight songs were selected by Toše Proeski and his manager Liliana Petrović together with a ten-member committee consisting of Mihail Rendžov (poet), Jana Andreevska (composer), Radica Mitić (MR 2), Svetlana Marković (sound designer), Ivan Mirčevski (MTV), Arben Shaqiri (singer), Danail Darkovski (composer and instrumentalist), John Ilija Apelgren (singer), Ariton Krliu (MR 2) and Ilija Pejovski (composer and conductor).
-The eight competing songs were announced on 9 January 2004 and later appeared on Proeski's forthcoming album Den za nas.
+MRT received 60 submissions at the closing of the deadline and eight songs were selected by a twelve-member committee consisting of Mihail Rendžov (poet), Jana Andreevska (composer), Radica Mitić (MR 2), Svetlana Marković (sound designer), Ivan Mirčevski (MTV), Arben Shaqiri (singer), Danail Darkovski (composer and instrumentalist), John Ilija Apelgren (singer), Ariton Krliu (MR 2), Ilija Pejovski (composer and conductor), Liliana Petrović (manager of Toše Proeski) and Proeski himself.
+The eight competing songs, all in Macedonian, were announced on 9 January 2004 and later appeared on Proeski's forthcoming album Den za nas.
 English versions of the eight songs were also recorded along with six of the songs in Serbian which appeared on the Serbian version of the album Dan za nas.

+Final

 Skopje Fest 2004 took place on 14 January 2004 at the Universal Hall in Skopje, hosted by Karolina Petkovska and Aneta Andonova and was broadcast on MTV 1 and MTV Sat.
-All eight competing songs were performed by Toše Proeski and "Angel si ti" was selected as the winning song by a combination of public televoting (1/3), votes from Proeski himself (1/3) and an eleven-member jury panel (1/3).
+Macedonian versions of the eight competing songs were performed by Toše Proeski during the competition and "Angel si ti" was selected as the winning song by a combination of public televoting (1/3), votes from Proeski himself (1/3) and an eleven-member jury panel (1/3).
 The jury panel consisted of Srgjan Kerim (Media Print Makedonija), Esma Redžepova (singer-songwriter), Aleksandar Džambazov (composer), Bubo Karov (K-15), Ariton Krliu (MR 2), Dario (singer), Iskra Trpeva (singer), Aleksandar Masevski (composer and producer), Oliver Belopeta (artistic director), Sašo Čolakovski (journalist) and Ivan Mirčevski (MTV).
 The English versions of the eight songs were also presented to the public through 40-second samples after each song was performed.
 In addition to the performances of the competing songs, the competition featured a guest performance by Synthesis.